forestgrape/coronavirus/index.md

 ### Social Topics
 * [Thoughts about Controlling Sars-CoV-2](7_social/controlling.md)
     Thoughts how to tackle and control Covid-19.
 Different kind of measures are discussed from physical (mask, ventilation) to social measures such as an early closure of nightlife.
+* [Thoughts on Economical Systems](7_social/economics.md): How to design an economical system which enables free choice for the economic life.

 ### Data Topics